PhoenixTales/phoenix-docs/story/world/cliff-exchange.md

 In this version of the map, it is unclear where the Abandoned Mine was supposed to fit.
 Most likely it was meant to be directly below the exchange place alongside those mountains, as done in later versions too.
 It may look as if this wouldn't fit there, but the proportions of the map are misleading, since the placeholder structures beyond the barrier are so huge that they let the area within the barrier and around the marketplace look small, while actually there is a lot of space there.

+The old temple ruins and the bandits camp did not yet exist.
 The entire model was done very roughly and around the camps (which were already much more elaborated, with the Old Camp almost final), in order to get an idea.
+Most of the model should be interpreted as nothing but a "dummy" and in some cases, it is even named like that (such as the "dummy meer" (dummy sea) or mountains.
 A lot of things were bound to change, but at least it had managed to preserve the overall layout of Mikes concepts.

 ## Alpha World Models

-In about v0.7, the whole mountain terrain in the north was modeled with a very steep rise in the terrain.
+In about v0.7, the surface was actually modeled out in a huge update of the world into an overall shape that it would keep until release.
+The whole mountain terrain in the north was now modeled with a very steep rise in the terrain.
 The exchange place was now looking like this:

 ![Exchange Place v0.7](/_img/world/cliff-07.png)